Baking salmon is one of the best ways to make it. If you love tender, succulent salmon, you’ll love this simple way of cooking it.

 Cooking at a low temperature, of course, means your food will take longer to cook.
 With something like a big beef roast, that could mean an extra hour or more.
 But with something thin and delicate like a fish fillet, “longer” only means about 10 minutes.

-Just the right amount of time to throw together a salad or enjoy a few sips of wine.
+Just the right amount of time to throw together a salad or other easy side dish or enjoy a few sips of wine.

 While I definitely don’t mind the extra 10 minutes that slow roasting takes, there is one trade-off.
 That is, for something as small as a salmon fillet, low and slow doesn’t give you quite the same crisp, browned exterior that fast and hot does.
 But then we’re back to the challenge of avoiding overcooking.

 For me, luxuriously tender and juicy salmon with almost no risk of overcooking—that’s usually a welcome trade-off.
-But if you prefer your salmon more browned and crispy, there’s a note at the end of the recipe for how to bake it that way too. 🙂
+But if you prefer your salmon more browned and crispy, you can increase the temperature and cook for a shorter amount of time.
+Cooking skin-on salmon fillets in the air fryer is also a good way to get that crispy skin.

 If you love tender, succulent salmon, you’ll love this simple way of cooking it—it comes out perfect every time!